SonicFan295/Shadow-Smash-Bros-Mod/README.md

-I dont know if it works if it does thats amazong
+I dont know if it works if it does thats amazing